RIKTO-07/Rikto/README.md

 ## 🧠 About Me

 I’m a **Cyber Security enthusiast from Bangladesh** with hands-on experience in **Ethical Hacking, Vulnerability Assessment, and Penetration Testing**.
-Alongside security, I also work on **Web Development**, understanding both **attack and defense sides** of modern web applications.
+I focus on understanding both **attack and defense sides** of modern IT systems and web applications.

 🎯 **Current Focus:**
+- Penetration Testing & Vulnerability Assessment
 - Web Application Security
-- Penetration Testing
-- Advanced Networking & Linux
+- Network & Linux Security
-- Secure Web Development
+- Malware Analysis & Reverse Engineering

 ---